elastic/synthetics-recorder/README.md

 #### Download and Install

 We publish releases of the Script Recorder on its [GitHub repo](https://github.com/elastic/synthetics-recorder/releases).
-You can find binaries there for a variety of platforms.
+You can find downloadable installers there for a variety of platforms.

 **Note that the Script Recorder is in a Tech Preview phase at the moment, and not supported.**

-Download and unpack the appropriate binary for your platform, and install it.
+Download and unpack the appropriate installer for your platform, and install it.

 #### Usage